iotaledger/one-click-tangle/README_AWS.md

 # Private Tangle Seeds and Addresses

-After the launching process finishes the following files should have been created for you:
+Once the process finishes the following files should have been created for you:

 * `merkle-tree.addr`.
 The public address of the Coordinator.
 * `coordinator.seed`.
 The seed of the coordinator.
 Keep it safe!